Rose Ouellette: Career

 Ouellette began her career at the age of 12, when she won several local singing and theater contests.
-At age 19, she was noticed by Paul Hébert after performing at the Ouimetoscope and Lune rousse theatres in Montréal.
+At age 19, she was noticed after performing at the Ouimetoscope and Lune rousse theatres in Montréal.
 She formed a duo with Olivier Guimond (père), which quickly became popular throughout Québec.
 Ouellette called herself "Casserole" at first, but eventually took the stage name "La Poune" in order to complement Guimond's own stage name, "Ti-Zoune."

 Ouellette was a leading figure of the very popular burlesque and vaudeville genres which dominated the theatrical scene in Montreal from the 1920s until the 1960s.
 From 1936 to 1953, Ouellette was in charge of the Théâtre National.
 In 1958 she launched a career in cabaret that lasted more than 20 years.
 In the late 60s and early 70s, she worked with Gilles Latulippe at the Théâtre des Variétés of Montreal.
 Between 1971 and 1980, she played opposite Juliette Pétrie, Gerry Morelle, Simone Mercier, Gaston Boileau and Louis Armel.
 In 1982, she appeared as madame Jeanne Renoir in Scandale; she has also made various television appearances.
 Her 75-year career eventually made her a cultural icon in Quebec.